Jerry Gray (arranger): Early career

 Gray was again without a job when Glenn Miller broke up his band in September 1942 to enter the Army Air Forces.
 Captain Miller used his connections to have Gray posted in his unit; and in early 1943, Gray rejoined his old boss.
 Entrenched military bureaucracy halted Miller's initial plans to establish a group of service bands with Gray as coordinator of the arranging staffs.
 Instead, Gray became chief arranger for the Miller's "Band of the Training Command", which was later known as the Glenn Miller Army Air Forces Orchestra.

 Gray was passed over for the job of leading the postwar "ghost" Glenn Miller Orchestra, reportedly because the Miller Estate felt he did not have the pop-star qualities they wanted in a new leader.
-In 1945, Grey was an arranger for the Tex Beneke-Glenn Miller Orchestra when Henry Mancini was the pianist.
+In 1945, Gray was an arranger for the Tex Beneke-Glenn Miller Orchestra when Henry Mancini was the pianist.
 In 1947, Gray served as Mancini's best man at his wedding.

 Listening to the Gray and Beneke orchestras provides an interesting contrast.
 Gray was arguably closer in spirit to the Miller legacy but never quite achieved the same level of popularity because he was less of a showman and Decca was no match for RCA's marketing machinery.
 Beneke benefited from greater name recognition and stage presence but was hampered by restrictions placed on him by the Miller Estate both before and after his split with RCA.
 Gray continued to tour with his band in various forms through the 1950s.
 In 1953 he and Henry Mancini worked on The Glenn Miller Story starring James Stewart and June Allyson.
 In addition to leading his dance band he wrote and arranged for singers such as Vic Damone.

 Gray and his Orchestra performed at the twelfth Cavalcade of Jazz held at Wrigley Field in Los Angeles, which was produced by Leon Hefflin, Sr, on September 2, 1956.